All Episodes

 Before I was confirmed and before he was confirmed, it's something that we both agreed to that a fresh start at the FBI was probably the best thing.

-It just again seems a little I could understand that if you talked about that before you came on, you had a chance for a fresh start.
+It just, again, seems a little, I could understand that if you talked about that before you came on, you had a chance for a fresh start.

 There was no fresh start.

-Suddenly we're in the midst of the investigation.
+Suddenly, we're in the midst of the investigation.

-And with timing that seems a little peculiar, the what kind of to at least to me was out of the blue.
+And with timing that seems a little peculiar, what kind of, at least to me, was out of the blue, the president fires the FBI director.

-And if there are all these problems of disarray and a lack of of uh uh uh Sprite of court, the FBI, all things that the acting director of the FBI denied is the case, I would have thought that somebody would have had that kind of conversation with Director Comey who was at least been owed that.
+And if there are all these problems of disarray and a lack of spree de court, the FBI, all things that the acting director of the FBI denied is the case, I would have thought that somebody would have had that kind of conversation with Director Comey.

-I think the chairman brought it up.
+It has been brought up, I think the chairman brought it up.

-So showing up that meeting would be appropriate, not only the government.
+So showing up that meeting would be appropriate, not only my understanding was that the president's son-in-law, Jared Kushner, was at that meeting as well?

 I believe he was, yes.